High performance compute virtual machine sizes

 A subset of the compute-intensive instances (H16r, H16mr, A8, and A9) feature a network interface for remote direct memory access (RDMA) connectivity.
+(Selected N-series sizes designated with 'r' such as NC24r are also RDMA-capable.)
 This interface is in addition to the standard Azure network interface available to other VM sizes.

-This interface allows the RDMA-capable instances to communicate over an InfiniBand network, operating at FDR rates for H16r and H16mr virtual machines, and QDR rates for A8 and A9 virtual machines.
-These RDMA capabilities can boost the scalability and performance of Message Passing Interface (MPI) applications running under Intel MPI 5.x or a later version.
+This interface allows the RDMA-capable instances to communicate over an InfiniBand (IB) network, operating at FDR rates for H16r, H16mr, and RDMA-capable N-series virtual machines, and QDR rates for A8 and A9 virtual machines.
+These RDMA capabilities can boost the scalability and performance of certain Message Passing Interface (MPI) applications.

-Deploy the RDMA-capable VMs in the same availability set (when you use the Azure Resource Manager deployment model) or the same cloud service (when you use the classic deployment model).
-Additional requirements for RDMA-capable Linux VMs to access the Azure RDMA network follow.
+Deploy the RDMA-capable HPC VMs in the same availability set or VM scale set (when you use the Azure Resource Manager deployment model) or the same cloud service (when you use the classic deployment model).
+Additional requirements for RDMA-capable HPC VMs to access the Azure RDMA network follow.

 Deploy a compute-intensive VM from one of the images in the Azure Marketplace that supports RDMA connectivity:

 Ubuntu - Ubuntu Server 16.04 LTS.
 Configure RDMA drivers on the VM and register with Intel to download Intel MPI: